Best GPU in the market today?

 So, the graphics cards market is riddled with a bit of a conundrum right now.
 On the one hand, you have more and more manufacturers coming out with impressively powerful GPUs, and on the other, the demand keeps peaking.

 In such a scenario, choosing the ‘best’ graphics card can be a bit tricky.
-Before we evaluate different GPUs to zero in on the most promising ones in 2018 so far, let’s look at the dynamics of graphics card and some current trends to help you understand what you are signing up for:
+Before we evaluate different GPUs to zero in on the most promising ones in 2020 so far, let’s look at the dynamics of the graphics card and some current trends to help you understand what you are signing up for:

 In an ideal world, anyone who needs a graphics card would know everything there is to know about them.
 But sadly, it is far from an ideal world and technology has its way of confusing us.
 So, here is a detailed rundown of everything you should know about GPUs to squeeze the optimum frames per second out of your rig:

-The GPU’s Model Number Holds the Key
+The Graphics Card Model Number Holds the Key

 In that sense, the model number is one of the key indicators of the performance potential of a graphics card.
 Obviously, the higher a model ranks in terms of these specifications, the better its performance will be.

-Memory Bandwidth Matters More than Size
+The Graphics Card Memory Bandwidth Matters More than Size

 Keep Compatibility Concerns in Mind

 This is especially important if you are going to use a graphics card to upgrade an existing device.
 The graphics card is undoubtedly a crucial factor in your device’s performance but it is not the sole determining factor.

 More Isn’t Always Better

-The Cooling System is Critical
+The Graphics Card Cooling System is Critical

-With these parameters in mind, let’s look at some of the best GPUs of 2018 so far:
+With these parameters in mind, let’s look at some of the best GPUs of 2020 so far: